 For many, Halloween is the most wonderful time of the year, giving them the perfect excuse to hide behind their sofas as they “watch” their favorite horror film.

-But which films have given which states the biggest frights in recent years?
+But which films give which states the biggest frights?

 Creepy classics are a Halloween treat for these states

-Sometimes, the best movies are the classics and this is no less true when it comes to a scary movie.
+Sometimes, the best movies are the classics and this is no less true when it comes to scary movies.
 The graphics might not be up to today’s standards but the edgy filming, sinister music, and bone-chilling plots all add to the atmosphere.
-That’s perhaps why, when it comes to IMDb’s top 75 horror movies, the average year is 1983.

 So are the classics the best movies for Halloween night?

 - Iowa and Wyoming for The Exorcist (1973): One of the most renowned horror movies of all time, The Exorcist is rated 8.1 on IMDb–the highest scoring of the most popular movies featured in our list.
 Nearly 40 years old, this terrifying movie (which is loosely based on real events) tells the story of a 12-year-old girl who’s possessed by a chilling entity.

 - Maryland for The Texas Chainsaw Massacre (1974): Unlike residents of Alabama and Arkansas who opted for the 2003 remake of this classic, people in Maryland can’t get enough of the original Texas Chainsaw Massacre.
 Released in 1974, the film was based on real-life serial killer, Ed Gein, aka the Butcher of Plainfield.
 Renowned for snatching dead bodies from graveyards so he could turn them into mementos made up of their bones and skin, Gein was also found guilty of murder and was eventually deemed insane.